volkszaehler/volkszaehler.org/misc/tools/README.md

     composer update

-Then make sure the prerequistes are available (php-cgi and Apache modules):
+Then make sure the prerequistes are available (php-cgi and Apache modules).
+Debian Jessie:

     sudo apt-get install libapache2-mod-proxy-html libxml2-dev php5-cgi

+Debian Stretch:

+    sudo apt-get install php-cgi

 Also make sure that `mod_proxy` and `mod_proxy_http` are enabled:

-    sudo a2enmod mod_proxy mod_proxy_http
+    sudo a2enmod proxy proxy_http

+In `php.ini` make sure that the `disable_functions` are commented out and the `pcntl*` functions therefore usable by ppm.

 To use the high performance middleware either modify the middleware address in `options.js` or update the Apache configuration to proxy middleware requests transparently.
 The second approach is recommended.
 Edit `htdocs/.htaccess` like this: